imcassandrag/cassandragayer.GitHub.io/README.md

 by Chris Whong
 [Website URL](https://chriswhong.github.io/nyctaxi/)

-> Created by Chris Whong, the NYC Taxis interactive website showcases the route patterns and customer data from a taxi driver back in 2013.
-While based in New York, this system would be significantly utilized anywhere with traffic congestion.
-For example, utilizing a program like this on various days with various taxi/uber's it would allow
+> Conducted in 2013 by Chris Whong, the NYC Taxis: A Day in the Life website follows random yellow-cab taxi drivers during a 24-hour period.
+Ultizing data from the Taxi and Limousine Commission, Whong creates a visualization of the route patterns and pay of New York City taxi drivers.
+Some potential applications from this dataset include the analysis of New York traffic patterns, carpooling habits, and active timeframes for taxi usage.
+This analysis can help assess better traffic solutions, such as providing more taxi drivers during high usage times or creating incentives for carpooling.
 ---